Remote-Stream/psyber/README.md

    index.html  <-- Main page

 - UI fixes for popups and notifications
-- Removed all redundant code and unnecesary files
+- Removed most of redundant code and unnecesary files
 - P2P WebSockets now works properly over wss server
+- Added audio in via FFT.StartMic() command
+- Added MouseY and MouseY parametars for modulating things from 0.0 to 1.0
 - Added Load and Save functionality so you can export or load dilber files from your computer
 - Improved error catching and logging
 - Fixed audio when switching between examples